 Per- and polyfluoroalkyl substances (PFAS) are a group of persistent, synthetic chemicals significantly impacting the region.
-Because of their past extensive use as water- and grease-resistant applications on consumer products and packaging, PFAS enter the environment in many ways (e.g., chemical spills, landfill leachate, residential and industrial wastewater, and biosolids).
-Once released, the chemicals can contaminate surface waters, drinking water supplies, and build up in the tissues of fish, wildlife, and people.
+Because of past manufacturing in the metro region and extensive use as water- and grease-resistant applications on consumer products and packaging, PFAS enter the environment in many ways (e.g., chemical spills, landfill leachate, residential and industrial wastewater, and biosolids).
+Once released, the chemicals can contaminate surface waters, drinking water supplies, and build up in the tissues of fish, wildlife, and humans.

-Health concerns related to PFAS have raised concerns by the public and have prompted federal and state agencies to develop plans to address PFAS.
-The EPA's PFAS Strategic Roadmap (EPA, 2021c) and Minnesota's PFAS Blueprint (MPCA, 2022e) offer a holistic approach, and include understanding and quantifying PFAS risks, preventing PFAS pollution, and limiting PFAS exposure from drinking water, food, and commercial products.
+Health concerns related to PFAS have raised concern by the public and have prompted federal and state agencies to develop plans to address PFAS.
+The EPA's PFAS Strategic Roadmap (EPA, 2021c) and Minnesota's PFAS Blueprint (MPCA, 2022e) seek to address understanding and quantifying PFAS risks, preventing PFAS pollution, and limiting PFAS exposure from drinking water, food, and commercial products.